This page gives information on how you can visit someone in prison and the process you will go through on the day of your visit.

 Read more about the process for Children Visiting Prisons.

 Visitors to prison must apply to be an approved visitor of a prisoner.
-This includes all children under 16.
-People who want to visit first fill out an application form, which is followed by security checks.
+This includes all children under 18.
+People who want to visit first fill out a visitor application form, which is followed by security checks.

 The forms are not available online, because it’s up to the person in prison to decide who they want to visit them.
-The person in prison arranges to send the application form to anyone they want to visit or, if the visitor is aged under 16, the form goes to the child's guardian.
+The person in prison arranges to send the application form to anyone they want to visit or, if the visitor is aged under 18, the Child Application form goes to the child's guardian.

 Completing the application form

-Every person aged 16 or over must complete an application form in order to apply to visit the prison.
+People aged 18 or over must complete an Adult Visitor application form in order to apply to visit the prison.

 The application form asks for information such as name, date of birth, and criminal history and a copy of identification, this could be: